shrugs/proof-of-steak/whitepaper.md

 Wayne Chang for valuable additions, clarifications, and "fork" jokes.

-Robbie Bent, Harley Swick, Sina Habibian, and Dylan Nguyen for valuable feedback.
+Robbie Bent, Harley Swick, Sina Habibian, Lola Rigaut-Luczak, and Dylan Nguyen for valuable feedback.

 Dhruv Lutha for joining the Slack channel.